SOSANE/agriculture-product-tracking-chain/README.md

-# *AgriChain* : Blockchain for product tracking
+# *AgriChain* : Product Tracking and Identification in the Supply Chain Using Blockchain Technology

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 A decentralized solution for tracking agricultural products through their lifecycle using blockchain technology.

 Designing blockchain model for agriculture product tracking involves using the inherent characteristics of blockchain - decentralisation, immutability and transparency - to track agricultural products through every stage of their lifecycle.
 This include everything from production, processing, transportation, and distribution, to retail.
-Below are the essential details for building such a blockchain system.

-**May 2025**
+The product tracking and identification in the supply chain that uses blockchain technology, the ethereum network, smart contracts and QR codes to provide transparency and security and promote decentralisation.

-- implement next : smart contracts services and functions, qr scanner + verify function
+**NOTES: May 2025**

---> fix register product query and reflect changes in contract
+- implement next : concentrate all contract services in /agrichain-smartcontract. finish implementing all smart contracts services (ex. transfer ownership)

 <h5 align="center"> Home page </h5>

 ![AgrichainHomepage](./assets/agrichain-homepage.png)